lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2024-09-28-value-stream-mapping-a-worked-example.md

 - Lead time is process time plus all the time that work is waiting to be worked on.
 - Percentage complete and accurate (%C&A) is the percentage of times that work is reported as defective by the subsequent process step.

+If there are any other metrics important to the value-stream, those can be noted down too.

 Note that figures need not be very accurate but only indicative of times in the context of the rest of the stream.

 <center><img src="/assets/images/vsm-a-worked-example/6-process-time.jpg" width="600" alt="Add metrics"></center>